A New Operator Theory of Linear Partial Differential Equations: Applications of abstract operators to partial differential equations

-Similarly, we can easily obtain explicit solutions of the Cauchy problem of more complex partial differential equations.¡¡Therefore, using the method of abstract operators, we have established a general theory of initial value problems for linear higher-order partial differential equations.
+Similarly, we can easily obtain explicit solutions of the Cauchy problem of more complex partial differential equations, thus we have established the general theory of initial value problems for linear higher-order partial differential equations.